Topics and Important Notice for Registration

 Speaker Brief Introduction

 All full-time undergraduate students (except students of Medicine, Nursing and Chinese Medicine, who are having clinical training) are required to attend college assembly within their normative study period.
-Students must register for and attend the following number of Bi-weekly Assemblies and/or public lectures/ colloquium in this term of this academic year:
+Students must register for and attend the following number of Bi-weekly Assemblies and public lectures/ colloquium in this term of this academic year:

 Students are required to attend THREE activities each term, with at least ONE being a Biweekly Assembly.